PDuckworth/activity_analysis/README.md

 It will log in `~/SkeltonDataset/no_consent/`: RGB and Depth images, along with estimated human pose sequence, the robots position, the date, time and a UUID, for each detected human.

-Note: There is a flag in main to log anonymous data only (i.e. no RGB data is logged to disc).
+Note: There is a flag in main to log anonymous data only (i.e. no RGB data is saved to disc).

 ```
 rosrun activity_data skeleton_publisher.py